The Witcher season 2 is on its way and a thrilling new trailer has now arrived.

 Where will season 2 take us?
 Here's everything we know so far.

-When is 'The Witcher' season 2 coming to Netflix?
+'The Witcher' season 2 release date

 Netflix has confirmed that The Witcher season 2 will land on Dec.
 17, 2021.